arsm100/docker-atlassian-confluence-server/README.md

 * `ATL_PROXY_PORT` (default: NONE)

-   The reverse proxy's port number via which Jira is accessed. `CATALINA_CONNECTOR_PROXYPORT` is also supported for backwards compatability.
+   The reverse proxy's port number via which Confluence is accessed. `CATALINA_CONNECTOR_PROXYPORT` is also supported for backwards compatability.

 * `ATL_TOMCAT_PORT` (default: 8090)

-   The port for Tomcat/Jira to listen on.
+   The port for Tomcat/Confluence to listen on.
 Depending on your container deployment method this port may need to be
    [exposed and published][docker-expose].

 * `ATL_TOMCAT_SCHEME` (default: http)

-   The protocol via which Jira is accessed. `CATALINA_CONNECTOR_SCHEME` is also supported for backwards compatability.
+   The protocol via which Confluenceis accessed. `CATALINA_CONNECTOR_SCHEME` is also supported for backwards compatability.

 * `ATL_TOMCAT_SECURE` (default: false)